adb014/nsf2x/README.txt

    files will not be possible

    D/ Don't use NSF2X

+   0.B 32bit or 64bit version
+   ..........................
+   NSF2X is supplied in both 32bit and 64bit versions.
+The version used should match the bitness of the version of Lotus Notes that is used.
+In the case of conversion to an Outlook PST file it is possible to have a version of Outlook with a different bitness to Lotus Notes.
+In that case NSF2X will export the mail to a set of temporary EML files and then call an external helper program of the right bitness for Outlook to allow the conversion.

    1. Make a copy of the *.nsf files you want to convert to a temporary location
   ------------------------------------------------------------------------------